shiftan/simple_sagemaker/README.md

                         The framework version (default: 0.20.0)

 Running:
+  --force_running, --fr
-  --force_running       Force running the task even if its already completed.
+                        Force running the task even if its already completed.
                         (default: False)
   --tag key value       Tag to be attached to the jobs executed for this task.
                         (default: None)